 The Kalgati shirt is distinguished by its four pleats at the cuffs: three on the lower part of the sleeve, and one on the opposite side.
 They are made so as to be invisible when the arms are alongside the body .

-Their location is designed to maintain the comfort and luxurious appearance of classic shirt pleats , without thickening the silhouette of the arm.
+Their location is studied so that we maintain the comfort and luxurious aspect of classic shirt pleats , without thickening the silhouette of the arm.

 A signature more than a logo

-Rather than an ostentatious logo, a K is cleverly sewn on the elbow, at the level of the sleeve button tabs.
+Rather than an ostentatious logo, a K is cleverly sewn on the elbow, at the level of the button tabs of the sleeves.

 A matter of parallelism